cypienta/docs/docs/source/deploy_ui/start_using.rst

         :alt: click hide
         :align: center

-5. Click on the ``Events`` tab in the analysis page to see list of all events under the selected campaign
+5. Click on the ``Events`` tab in the analysis page to see a list of all events under the selected campaign

     .. image:: resources/hide_events_tab.png